pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 Fully optimizing all of the JavaScript and CSS on an already-built site is usually more work than can be done in one sitting.
 Though there are some easy wins that you should make sure you are getting.

 ### Load Only What is Needed
 Many sites load CSS and JavaScript files not used on the given page and not used on any page.
-Look at your theme and remove custom scripts or styles not being used anywhere.
+Look at your theme and remove unused scripts or styles.

 To load custom scripts and styles only on relevant pages, use the appropriate APIs of Drupal and WordPress: